SpoddyCoder/SpoddyCoiner/README.md

 ## Installation + Usage

-1. Install the SpoddyCoiner Addon (TODO instructions - pending Addon review)
+1. Install the SpoddyCoiner Addon (this is a manual process atm, trying to get this submitted to the google apps store)
+    1. In your spreadhseet goto the menu Extensions -> Add Ons
+    2. A new AppsScript window will open, delete the default `myFunction` code
+    3. Copy and paste the SpoddyCoiner code from here: https://raw.githubusercontent.com/SpoddyCoder/SpoddyCoiner/master/dist/Code.js
+    4. Give the script a name like "SpoddyCoiner" (this will be what the app will be called int he extensions toolbar of your spreadsheet)
+    5. Click the "Save" icon in the toolbar
+    6. Click "Run" and you will be asked to review permissions
+    7. You will see a warning that this app isn't verified, click "Advanced" to allow
+        1. The warnning is because this app reaches out to the CoinMarket API to get data, but it is perfectly safe, your data is always private to you
+        2. Please see the Policy for more information: https://github.com/SpoddyCoder/SpoddyCoiner/blob/master/POLICY.md
+    8. Click goto your spreadhseet, review the permissions and click "Allow"
+    9. You can now close the script editor window
+    10. Go back to your spreadhseet and the extension shoudl now be available in the "Extensions" menu
+    11. NOTE: would like to get this app listed in the Google Apps store, but my limited understanding idnicates this will require an authentication server (time + money) - if you are an AppScript developer and think you can help here, please consider contributing.
 3. Get your CoinMarket API Key: https://coinmarketcap.com/api/pricing/
-4. Enter the API Key in the Google Sheets addon menu (Addons -> SpoddyCoiner -> CoinMarketCap API Key)
+4. Enter the API Key in the Google Sheets addon menu (Extensions -> SpoddyCoiner -> CoinMarketCap API Key)
 5. Tap the SpoddyCoiner function into a cell, you'll get a tooltip with more info: `=SPODDYCOINER(`
 6. See the SpoddyCoiner Addon menu for further help, preferences & tools (Addons -> SpoddyCoiner)